-The offeror, and any subcontractors, hold a valid Alaska business license, or will obtain one.
+The offeror holds a valid Alaska business license, or will obtain one.
 (Proof of business license is required prior to contract award if any of the services will take place in Alaska).

 7. Statement requesting application of any eligible preferences.